needle-mirror/com.unity.addressables/Documentation~/build-shared-assetbundles.md

 # Shared AssetBundles

 In addition to the bundles created from your `AddressableAssetGroups`, a build can produce specialized bundles called shared AssetBundles.
-These are the `unitybuiltinshaders` AssetBundle and the `MonoScript` AssetBundle.
+These are the `unitybuiltinassets` AssetBundle and the `MonoScript` AssetBundle.

-## Built in shaders AssetBundle
+## Built in AssetBundle

-Unity generates `unitybuiltinshaders` if any built-in shaders are used by assets included in the build.
+Unity generates `unitybuiltinassets` with assets required by the player and any built-in shaders used by assets included in the build.
 All Addressable assets that reference a built-in shader, such as the Standard Shader, do so by referencing this specialized shader AssetBundle.

-You can change the naming method of the built-in shader bundle with the __Shader Bundle Naming Prefix__ option in [Addressables Build settings](xref:addressables-asset-settings).
+You can change the naming method of the built-in shader bundle with the __Built In Bundle Naming Prefix__ option in [Addressables Build settings](xref:addressables-asset-settings).

 ## MonoScript AssetBundle